 This film follows Harley on a journey of triumph, loss and transformation.

 As a young boy Harley already performed Aboriginal dances.
-Raised in the Aboriginal community around Rooty Hill, he danced as soon as he could walk.
+Raised in the First Nations community around Rooty Hill, he danced as soon as he could walk.
 Within a year of first putting on the skates, he won the NSW championship for his age.
 He competed in his first international competition at 12.
 But he was regarded as too tall for individual skating, so pairs had to be his real target.

 Paired with 16-year-old Katya, they stunned the figure skating world by winning the junior title at the 2017 World Junior Championships in Taiwan, outperforming more fancied pairs from Russia and China to become Australia's first figure skating world champions.